 The general principles for the diagnosis and surgical management of a paraesophageal hernia will be reviewed here.
 The anatomy, physiology, types, and symptoms of a hiatal hernia are discussed elsewhere.
 (See "Hiatus hernia".)

 Hiatal hernias are classified by type: type I is a sliding hernia and types II, III, and IV are paraesophageal hernias.
 Paraesophageal hernias account for approximately 5 percent of all hiatal hernias and frequently are asymptomatic or associated with vague and intermittent symptoms of gastroesophageal reflux [6,7].
-(See "Hiatus hernia", section on 'Types of hiatal hernia' and "Clinical manifestations and diagnosis of gastroesophageal reflux in adults".)
+(See "Hiatus hernia", section on 'Classification' and "Clinical manifestations and diagnosis of gastroesophageal reflux in adults".)

 A paraesophageal hernia, a true hernia with a hernia sac, is characterized by an upward dislocation of the gastric fundus alongside a normally positioned gastroesophageal junction [4,5].
 The gastric fundus and abdominal viscera protrude into the mediastinum through the defect in the diaphragm.
 In contrast, a sliding hernia does not have a hernia sac and slides into the chest since the gastroesophageal junction is not fixed inside the abdomen.

 Most patients with a paraesophageal hernia are asymptomatic .
 Approximately one-third of patients have endoscopic evidence of gastritis, gastric ulceration, or esophageal reflux.
 Gastric ulcers result from poor gastric emptying and torsion of the gastric wall.
-(See "Hiatus hernia", section on 'Symptoms'.)
+(See "Hiatus hernia", section on 'Clinical features'.)